benmvp/slides/2018/frameworksummit/nav-react.md

 NOTES:
 - Let's start easy
-- The React Dev Tools are super helpful in debugging React props & state
+- The React Dev Tools are super helpful in debugging React components
 - You just browse the React component tree just like the DOM tree
   * And you can look at the component props as well as the state
 - Available for Chrome & Firefox.
 Sorry Edge users.